Casey O'Neill

 Casey O'Neill (born 7 October 1997) is a Scottish and Australian professional mixed martial artist.
 She currently competes in the women's Flyweight division of the Ultimate Fighting Championship (UFC).
-As of 9 September, 2025, she is #11 in the UFC women's flyweight rankings.
+As of September 19, 2026, she is #11 in the Meta UFC women's flyweight rankings.

 Early life

 O'Neill was born in Irvine, Scotland and spent the early years of her life living in Kilmarnock.
 Her father, Cam, was a professional kickboxer and she began training in kickboxing at the age of four.
 At the age of 10 she moved with her family to Australia's Gold Coast where she attended Coombabah State High School.
 At the age of 13, O'Neill began training in other martial arts such as Brazilian jiu-jitsu.

 Her father eventually relented and allowed O'Neill to compete in her first amateur MMA fight at the age of 15 where she was soundly beaten in the first round by an opponent four years her senior.
 She competed in another amateur fight the following year and was again defeated early in the first round.
 O'Neill then committed to honing her skills and spent the next two years training before returning to amateur circuit at 19 years of age.
 She then strung together five consecutive amateur wins before turning professional at 21 years of age.
 In 2019, O'Neill relocated to Phuket, Thailand to begin training at the renowned Tiger Muay Thai gym.